microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge05.md

 Your company has databases running on Azure SQL database and Azure SQL Managed instance.
 AdventureWorks and Wide World Importers (OLTP).
 The Recovery Time Objective (RTO) for these two databases are 5 minutes.
 The Recovery Pont Objective (RPO) is 5 minutes.
 Your fledgling company disaster recovery site is on different region with the primary Azure region.

 ## Description
-1 When disaster happens on the primary region, business requires the databases automatically failover to the disaster recovery region.
+When disaster happens on the primary region, business requires the databases automatically failover to the disaster recovery region.
 Your company needs to use the readable secondary databases to offload read-only query workloads.
 After failover, your application can continue connect to the database by using the same connection string.

 ## Success Criteria
-Meet Your fledgling company RTO and RPO.
+Meet Your company RTO and RPO.
 You can connect to the secondary database after it fails over to Disaster recovery site by using the same users or logins.

 ## Learning Resources
 Use auto-failover groups to enable transparent and coordinated failover of multiple databases